Narcan

 How do I administer Narcan?

-You can learn how to administer Narcan through many local government resource sites, including this one provided by the state of Washington.
+You can learn how to administer Narcan through many local government resource sites, such as the State of Washington’s website.
 Community outreach programs throughout the US also provide free training on Narcan administration.